Image from Canva

 Consider the following as a starting point, and then add your own questions and concerns to this list.

-Image from Canva
+Photo from Canva

 1) Information About the Installation and Local Area

-Before you even arrive, your sponsor can point you to online resources and information about the military base and surrounding area.
+Before you arrive, your sponsor can point you to online resources and information about the military base and surrounding area.
 Sponsors should have a personal knowledge about daily life in the country, too; for instance, what’s considered polite and what’s not, areas to steer away from, where the best shopping is, and the must-see sights.
 They can give you tips about the local culture and language, currency exchange, driving and driver’s licensing rules, and more.

 2) Immediate Needs on Arrival

-Along with helping set up transportation from the airport and lodging (they may even pick you up!), your sponsor should help set up or put you in touch with the installation’s loaner furniture program and household loan locker (loans of basic household needs like sheets, dishes, and small appliances while you wait for your household goods to arrive) and show you where the commissary, exchange, and other base services are located.
+Along with helping set up transportation from the airport and lodging (they may even pick you up!), your sponsor should help set up or put you in touch with the installation’s loaner furniture program and household loan locker for loans of basic household needs like sheets, dishes, and small appliances while you wait for your household goods to arrive.

 View of San Juan, Puerto Rico, near Fort Buchanan.
 Image from Canva.